 Implemented (in C++) and demonstrated in the ﬁeld, a

 protocol for reliable transport of content in a disruption

-tolerant mobile ad hoc network for the DARPA DTN program.
+tolerant mobile ad hoc network.

 System described in a paper with R. Krishnan et al., “The